-Being from North India, we didn’t have the custom of bringing Him home.
-We visited temple for Ganesha Darshan and Mom always made Rice Kheer on Ganesh Chathurthi and also we offered prasad of 21 Motichoor Ladoos.
+Being from North India, we didn’t have the tradition of bringing Him home.
+Before starting the tradition at our place, we used to visit temple for Ganesha Darshan and Mom always made Rice Kheer on Ganesh Chathurthi and also we offered prasad of 21 Motichoor Ladoos.

 When I say we bring him home or people bring him home, we bring beautiful Ganesh Idols, decorate Mandap or Pooja place or prayer place.During this time friends and relatives also come and visit Ganesh and take his blessings.